• 2 min read

 Key principles:

-- Central governance: AI requests flow through a single governance layer (LLM Gateway) to apply policies, usage limits, and traceability.
+- Central governance: AI requests flow through a single layer (LLM Gateway) to apply quotas, security filters, and full auditability.

 Learn more: Argy Code.